-This page is part of the e-LIVES website.
-The e-LIVES is the European project where the concept of e-Engineering is being developed and consolidated.
-Take a look at the other e-LIVES web pages to learn more about the project and the e-Engineering concept.
+The e-LIVES is a European project where the concept of e-Engineering is being developed and consolidated.
+Take a look at the e-LIVES web pages to learn more about the project and the e-Engineering concept.

 Be part of the e-Engineering Alliance SIG